dexon-foundation/workshop-dapp-development/07_sync_contract_data_by_polling/README.md

 Now we know that our data is in sync and even when the contract is changed, we don't need to modify anything but still see the new variable in dapp.

-Of course real world cases won't be this simple but at least it gives us an idea that we are able to leverage what's in `ABI` and write less code.
+Of course real world cases won't be this simple (for example, we might have `view function` which takes parameters) but at least it gives us an idea that we are able to leverage what's in `ABI` and write less code.
+We should bear this in mind when designing our dapp architecture.